” My Debtor’s Prison” 1995

 As low with dogged determination of spirt blazes a ray of sunlight

-Eighty stories down never finds me but there in the scape of fields and streams
+Eighty stories down never finds me but there in the dreamscape of fields and streams

 The light is splendor and wholeness of healing